PrefectHQ/prefect/docs/tutorials/task-dependencies.md

         add_project(connection, name)
 ```

-And find that when we run this as a flow (which can still be achieved with our CLI setup!) the "criticaly-important" project is indeed created!
+And find that when we run this as a flow (which can still be achieved with our CLI setup!) the "critically-important" project is indeed created!
 ```python
 >>> main(["orion", "", "critically-important"])
 State(name='Failed', type=StateType.FAILED, message='1/4 states failed.')